erssebaggala/loopback-next/docs/site/Relation-generator.md

 - `--relationType`: Relation type.
 - `--sourceModel`: Source model.
 - `--destinationModel`: Destination model.
+- `--throughModel`: Through model.
+For HasManyThrough relation only.
 - `--foreignKeyName`: Destination/Source model foreign key name for HasMany,HasOne/BelongsTo relation, respectively.
 - `--relationName`: Relation name.
+- `--sourceKeyOnThrough`: Foreign key that references the source model on the through model.
+For HasManyThrough relation only.
+- `--targetKeyOnThrough`: Foreign key that references the target model on the through model.
+For HasManyThrough relation only.
 - `-c`, `--config`: JSON file name or value to configure options.
 - `-y`, `--yes`: Skip all confirmation prompts with default or provided value.
 - `--format`: Format generated code using `npm run lint:fix`.